akshayharyani/maximum_cut_problem_on_Quantum/README.md

 Choose the hardware device to run on.

+Choose number of shots

+Submit task to the QPU

+When job is completed, AWS cloud watch event is created.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.